-"But when Peter turned, he saw the disciple whom Jesus loved following [behind], who also had sat at the supper and leaned on His chest, and had said, 'Lord, who is it that is betraying You?'
-Seeing him, Peter said to Jesus, 'Lord, what shall happen to this one?'....
-[Very profound lesson for us, Peter was not out of the 'political woods' at all.
-As a matter of fact, in the series Scripturalism and Judaism we see that that was (as you could say) an Achilles heel that followed Peter all along.
-Cost him a great deal of trouble.] ...Jesus said to him, 'If I desire that he remain alive until I come, what is it to you?
-You follow Me" (vs 20-22).
+Verse 20: "But when Peter turned, he saw the disciple whom Jesus loved following... [behind] ...who also had sat at the supper and leaned on His chest, and had said, 'Lord, who is it that is betraying You?'
+Seeing him, Peter said to Jesus, 'Lord, what shall happen to this one?'" (vs 20-21).

+Very profound lesson for us, Peter was not out of the 'political woods' at all.
+As a matter of fact, in the series Scripturalism vs Judaism we see that that was an Achilles heel that followed Peter all along.
+Cost him a great deal of trouble.

+Verse 22: "Jesus said to him, 'If I desire that he remain alive until I come, what is it to you?
+You follow Me."
 Some very profound lessons for any person, but in particularly, any minister.
 You have to follow God under all circumstances regardless of what any other minister may or may not do.

 Verse 23: "Then this saying went out... [and I'm sure that John wrote this in there:] ...among the brethren, that that disciple should not die.
-However, Jesus did not say to him that he would not die; but, 'If I desire that he remain alive until I come, what is it to you?'"
-So even in writing this, John did not say that he was going to die, or that he expected to die.
-So I think that John was hoping that it was the last time, not knowing that it was a prophecy, and hoping that he would remain until Jesus came.
+However, Jesus did not say to him that he would not die; but, 'If I desire that he remain alive until I come, what is it to you?"

+Even in writing this, John did not say that he was going to die, or that he expected to die.
+I think that John was hoping that it was the last time, not knowing that it was a prophecy, and hoping that he would remain until Jesus came.
 Now that didn't happen physically, but it did spiritually, because the Apostle John was the one to whom the Revelation of Jesus Christ was given by the Father to Christ to give to John.
-So he did literally see, in prophetic events, the return of Christ-before he died.
-So, I'm sure that that statement-this is the last time-he was hoping that this maybe so.
+So, he did literally see in prophetic events, the return of Christ before he died.
+I'm sure in that statement-this is the last time-he was hoping that this maybe so.

-Now, let's look at a couple of other Scriptures.
-Let's go to 2-Thessalonians the second chapter and tie this together, because even the Apostle Paul said that 'the mystery of iniquity is already working.'
-And brethren, that's what we are dealing with now.
-This whole New Age stuff and what is happening to all the Churches of God is 'the mystery of iniquity.'
-And the 'mystery of iniquity' (as I pointed out earlier) starts out leaving the Truth, but retaining a tinkle of the Truth, which leads to the thud of deception.
-And that's exactly what we are seeing happening today!
+Now let's look at a couple of other Scriptures and tie this together, because even the Apostle Paul said that 'the mystery of iniquity is already working.'
+Brethren, that's what we are dealing with now with this whole New Age stuff and what is happening to all the Churches of God is 'the mystery of iniquity,' which starts out leaving the Truth, but retaining a 'tinkle' of the Truth, which leads to the thud of deception.
+That's exactly what we are seeing happening today!

-2-Thessalonians 2:7: "For the mystery of lawlessness is already working; only there is one Who is restraining at the present time until it arises out of the midst."
-And I feel that the restraint has been taken away.
-Now how long it's going to occur before the end comes, I do not know.
+2-Thessalonians 2:7: "For the mystery of lawlessness is already working; only there is One Who is restraining at the present time until it arises out of the midst."

+I feel that the restraint. has been taken away.
+How long it's going to occur before the end comes, I do not know.
 Because none of us can say what the fullness of the iniquity of Babylon the Great is going to come to.
-We look at things in the world and we can see, by degree and in relationship to what we've known in the past, that things are getting more and more wicked.
+We look at things in the world and we can see that by degree in relationship to what we've known in the past, that things are getting more and more wicked.
 That they're getting more and more evil.
-But, what is the fullness of that?
+But what is the fullness of that?
 I don't say I can tell you what it is.
-But, I think we have clue.
+But I think we have clue.